GregPetropoulos/expo-auth-template/Readme.md

 #### [Build for Simulator Android/iOS](https://docs.expo.dev/develop/development-builds/create-a-build/#create-a-build-for-emulatorsimulator)

-No preview or production builds just development builds
+No preview or production builds just development builds.
+There are two critical steps in getting a build to run on a device or simulator.
+  1. Install the build on the device or virtual device
+  2. Run the dev server (not expo go on the development build installed on the phone)

 ### iOS